Marc-Solution/Mavera/README.md

 - Text about why this deodorant was created.
 - Mission and Vision.
 Headline and text about the company’s mission and vision.
-- A text about the company values and vision for the future
+- A text about the company values and vision for the future.
 - Newsletter section.
 A heading and text to get people to sign up for the company's newsletter.
 Under this text there is a button that opens a modal popup with a newsletter signup form.

 #### The purposes with the newsletter are: